steven-swanbeck/gripperROSIntegration/README.md

-PlatformIO Arduino code for to allow University of Nevada, Reno Smart Robotics Lab's TSA-Driven Soft Robotic Hand interface with ROS.
+PlatformIO Arduino code to allow the University of Nevada, Reno Smart Robotics Lab's TSA-Driven Soft Robotic Hand to send and receive ROS messages for external control.

 The experimental branch shows efforts to parse long-form messages to control inidivual motors, their setpoints, and trigger macro commands.